 Sister Agnese Elli

-Agnes was born in northern Italy, in a village of 600 people called Carugo.
-In 1981 she joined the Order of the Camboni sisters in Rome, where she studied education and pedagogy, and later she was sent to study English in England.
-In 1990 she was sent to Kartoum in South Sudan to serve as deputy director of the school.
+Sister Agnese was born in northern Italy, in a village of 6,000 people called Carugo.
+In 1978 she joined the Order of the Comboni sisters in Rome, where she studied education and pedagogy, and later she was sent to study English in England.
+In 1990 she was sent to Khartoum, in Sudan, to serve as deputy director of the school.
 There, during the civil war, she supervised about 1200 children, Christian and Muslim, from first grade to twelfth grade.
-After 10 years in Sudan and 2 years in Egypt studying Arabic, she was sent back to Rome to work in administration.
+After 16 years in Sudan and 2 years in Egypt studying Arabic, she was sent back to Rome to work in administration.
 In 2011 she was sent to the Middle East.
-First she went to Dubai to work in a school, and then in 2014 to Israel to work with Sister Aziza, the Bedouins, and with Kuchinate.
+First she went to Dubai to work in a school, and then in 2014 to Israel to work with Sister Aziza, among the Bedouins, and at Kuchinate.

 Sewing Department Director

 Asmeret arrived in Israel in 2011 from Eritrea.
 Asmeret describes her month-long journey to Israel as difficult and arduous.
 She is a single mother of two daughters who live with her in Israel.

 Asmeret manages the sewing department at Kuchinate; she is responsible for teaching the women how to use sewing machines and to create new products.
 Asmeret learned to sew at Kuchinate, and now she serves as a teacher for the other women in the collective: "Before I came to Kuchinate, I was afraid to talk and tell what happened to me, now I do not stop talking.
 Kuchinate gave me a voice."

 Asmeret dreams of opening a store like Kuchinate in a new country where she can build a future for herself and her two daughters.